 I always just stick the wax in a sealed baggie and write what scent they are on it so that I can use them again later…and to think that if I had been doing it the old way, all that heavenly smell would be hanging out in the garbage can.

 These tips can be super helpful for any of you fellow wax-lovers so if you know anyone else that may find it helpful…or even if you’re a Scentsy salesperson or something….I bet even your entire customer list would find it helpful too.
+But hopefully you find it to be one of the best wax melters hacks out there because it sure has been for me.

 Thanks so much for stopping by my blog and supporting my endeavors to make people’s lives a little easier/better/more affordable.
 If you liked this cleaning hack post, or found it helpful in any way, please make sure to share it with your family, friends, and co-workers via social media…or you could even send them the direct link via email.
 Whichever way you choose to spread the love, I super appreciate it! ~Sarah